underthehai/tp/docs/DeveloperGuide.md

     Use case ends.

+* 1b.
+User <ins>navigates to the wishlist (UC2)</ins>.

+    Use case resumes at step 2.

 * 2a.
 The input command format is invalid.
     * 2a1.
 Wanderlust shows an error message.

       Use case ends.

-**Use case: UC17 - View contacts in travel plan**
+**Use case: UC16 - View contacts in travel plan**

 **MSS**

 1. User <ins>navigates to a specific travel plan (UC1)</ins>
-2. User requests to view contacts.
+2. User requests to view contacts
-3. Wanderlust shows the list of contacts.
+3. Wanderlust shows the list of contacts

     Use case ends.